JuliaStellarDynamics/FiniteHilbertTransform.jl/docs/src/installation.md

 5. **Import Package:** Import the package by typing `using FiniteHilbertTransform` in the Julia interpreter.

-Alternately[^3], you may clone the repository wherever you want and create a local environment (or project) by running:
+Alternately, you may clone the repository wherever you want and create a local environment (or project) by running:
 ```
 $ git clone https://github.com/JuliaStellarDynamics/FiniteHilbertTransform.jl.git
 $ cd FiniteHilbertTransform.jl